sindresorhus/sindresorhus.github.com/source/content/apps/blear.md

 appStoreId: 994182280
 ---

-Blear lets you easily transform your own photos or the bundled ones into stunning blurry wallpapers for your device.
+Transform your photos or the bundled ones into stunning blurry wallpapers for your device.
 Make your Home/Lock screen shine!